Australia in the Indonesia–Malaysia confrontation: Air operations

 The landing of paratroopers in Johore during September 1964 caused an increase in tensions.
 Under 'Plan Addington' RAF V bombers were to be based at RAAF Base Darwin in northern Australia to strike Indonesian aerial facilities if targets in Malaysia were attacked.
 When the Australian Government became concerned that the parachute landings could lead to open hostilities it ordered the RAAF to deploy 16 Sabres from No. 76 Squadron, which was based RAAF Base Williamtown, to Darwin.
 The goal of this deployment was to protect Darwin against raids from Indonesian Il-28 bombers in the event of war.
 An Army anti-aircraft battery was also deployed to Darwin and additional Sabre pilots and ground crew were sent to Butterworth to reinforce No. 78 Wing.
 The Sabres arrived on 8 September and were maintained at a high level of alert until 17 October.
 After international tensions eased No. 76 Squadron began returning to Williamstown on 20 October.
 The rules of engagement for the Australian fighters in Malaysia were loosened as a result of the landing in Johore to allow any Indonesian aircraft which could be positively identified as being within Malaysian or Singapore airspace to be destroyed.

 RAAF aircraft also supported ground operations during the Confrontation.
-No. 5 Squadron's activities between 1964 and 1966 included transporting Australian, Malaysian and Singapore troops during operations against Indonesian infiltrators on the Malaysian Peninsular.
+No. 5 Squadron's activities between 1964 and 1966 included transporting Australian, Malaysian and Singapore troops during operations against Indonesian infiltrators in peninsular Malaysia.
 RAAF aircraft also routinely transported troops and supplies between peninsular Malaysia and Borneo.
 Australian C-130 Hercules made regular courier flights between Darwin and Butterworth, though Indonesia withdrew permission for these aircraft to fly through its airspace in July 1964.
 A detachment of No. 78 Wing Sabres began operations at Labuan island off Borneo in September 1965 to improve the RAF's air defences in the region.
 The alert status for aircraft at Butterworth was reduced at the end of the confrontation and Indonesia again routinely allowed Australian aircraft to transit its airspace.
 Between 1969 and 1972 Australia donated Sabre aircraft, as well as technical support and training, to both the Indonesian and Malaysian air forces.